Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 There are a few simple rules.

-Our mountain guides are trained in the recognition and handling of AMS.
+Our mountain guides are trained to recognize and deal with AMS.

 What to do at AMS?